cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Usage: It is not difficult to see why Edward is enamored with her.
 | Usage: She was truly enamoured of New York.
 |
-| raison d’être
-| Origin: French, literally ‘reason for being’.
-| Definition: The most important reason or purpose for someone or something’s existence.
-| Usage: An instituation whose raison d’être is public service broadcasting.
-|
-| de facto
-| Synonyms: in fact
-| Usage: The general took de facto control of the country.
-|
 | shoehorn
 | Defiintion: a curved instrument used to ease one’s heel into a shoe.
 | Definition: force into an inadequate space.